tliron/sincerity/README.md

 Temporary files used during the build process will go into "/build/cache/", which you are free to delete.

-To avoid the "bootstrap class path not set" warning during compilation (harmless), configure the "compile.boot" setting in "private.properties" to the location of an "rt.jar" file belonging to JVM version 6.

 Configuring the Build
 ---------------------